Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Experiments

 \subsection{Limitations}

-The performance of \textsc{Demasked Smoothing} certified recovery may be insufficient for the downstream task if we certify against big patches (Figure \ref{fig:limitation}) unless robustness is prioritized over clean performance.
-The certification time that depends on the speed of the reconstruction and segmentation models may exceed the given quota in time-sensitive applications.
+The performance of Demasked Smoothing certified recovery may be insufficient for the downstream task if we certify against big patches (Figure \ref{fig:limitation}) unless robustness is prioritized over clean performance.
+We point out that robustly segmenting small objects is fundamentally difficult under the adversarial patch threat model since the objects themselves can be completely or partially covered by an adversarial patch which makes it impossible to properly segment them even for a human being.
+Demasked Smoothing certification requires an upper bound on the expected patch size (Section \ref{section:demasked_smoothing}).